4ntLu0/1051-Project/README.txt

 DESCRIPTION
 ----------------------------------
-This interactive photo editing program enables users to retouch images by applying a variety of filters.
+This interactive photo editing program enables users to retouch images by applying a variety of filters in a cumulative manner.

 INSTALLATION
 ----------------------------------